Swachh Bharat Mission: Survey results

-Even though elimination of open defecation was the core objective of the mission, it was never monitored by either of the Ministries.
-They both kept a track of toilets constructed and funds spent.
-Therefore, the reality reported by independent surveys was very different from that reported by Government sponsored surveys.
+Even though the elimination of open defecation was the core objective of the mission, it was never monitored by either of the Ministries.
+They both kept track of toilets constructed and funds spent.
+Therefore, the reality reported by independent surveys was very different from that reported by Government-sponsored surveys.
 Researchers found divergence between findings of the National Family Health Survey (NFHS) and National Annual Rural Sanitation Survey (NARSS); both conducted by the Government only a few months apart.

 Interconnected challenges

 By adding millions of on-site sanitation systems and not considering fecal sludge management, it will further add to pollution of the rivers in India.

-There is skepticism about the success of SBM which relates to sanitation workers.
+There is scepticism about the success of SBM which relates to sanitation workers.
 The people who make India clean, the sanitation workers, remain "invisible in the participation, process or consequences of this national level movement".
 In 2015, one year after the launch of the program, hundreds of thousands of Indian people were still employed as manual scavengers in emptying bucket toilets and pit latrines.
 Many continue to work on contractual arrangements without safety of their job and benefits that would accrue from a government job.
 The SBM has instead burdened the contractual sanitation workers to keep public places clean while keeping it voluntary for the public to deface public places by urinating, defecating or littering them.

 A report by WSSCC in 2019 found that the impact of the SBM for the most vulnerable was limited.
 The report stated that "Barriers due to physical disabilities, social/economic disparities, geography, sexual orientation, gender and caste were not addressed."